-The biotech industry claims that the FDA has “thoroughly evaluated” GM foods and found them safe.
-This is untrue.
+The second most common argument in favor of GMOs is the biotech industry’s claims that the FDA has “thoroughly evaluated” GM foods and found them safe.
+This too is untrue.

-For nearly two decades, NO studies have been performed on the human safety of GMO products — in fact the first research is only now emerging, and only in countries outside of the U.S.
+For nearly two decades, NO studies have been performed on the human safety of GMO products — in fact the first research is only now emerging, and almost all of it is appearing only in countries outside of the U.S.

 To date, no American scientist has investigated the levels of toxic residues in GMO foods.